 C Library for Reading/Writing streaming archives in TAR, ZIP, 7-ZIP, CPIO, PAX & ISO formats.

 Libarchive is an open source pure C library that enables software developers to read and write streaming archives in different formats, such as TAR, ZIP, 7-ZIP, CPIO, PAX, and ISO9660 images.
 The great thing about Libarchive is that it is highly modular.
-From the beginning, it was designed in such a manner that adding new archive formats is easy as compare to other libraries.
+From the beginning, it was designed in such a manner that adding new archive formats is very easy as compared to other libraries.

 Libarchive supports Reading and writing several popular compressing file formats.
 It reads several popular formats, such as TAR, ZIP, 7-ZIP, CPIO, PAX, RAR, XAR, LHA, AR, CAB, MTREE, and ISO images.
-It also provides writing support for popular formats like TAR, ZIP, ISO, XAR, PAX, CPIO, AR, MTREE and SHAR archives.
+It also provides writing support for popular formats like TAR, ZIP, ISO, XAR, PAX, CPIO, AR, MTREE, and SHAR archives.

 At A Glance

 - Create zip

 - gzip compression

 - lz4 compression